linode/docs/docs/security/ssl/creating-a-selfsigned-certificate-centos-fedora.md

 ## Creating a Self-Signed Certificate

-Issue the following command to generate your self-signed certificate, replacing "example.com" with the domain you intend to use with SSL:
+Issue the following command to generate your self-signed certificate.
+Change `example.com` to reflect the fully qualified domain name (FQDN) or IP of the site you intend to use with SSL:

     openssl req -new -x509 -sha256 -days 365 -nodes -out /etc/pki/tls/certs/example.com.crt -keyout /etc/pki/tls/private/example.com.key

-This command generates a secure key, as well as a certificate signing request.
-A brief explanation of the options used:
+This command creates a `.csr` file under the `/etc/pki/tls/certs` directory, and a `.key` file under `/etc/pki/tls/private` using these options:

 * `-nodes` instructs OpenSSL to create a certificate that does not require a passphrase.
 If this option is excluded, you will be required to enter the the passphrase in the console each time the application using it is restarted.